fsfe/pmpc-website/TRANSLATE.md

 logos, and other communication is using this brand.
 So if you can, just stick to the English term.

+Note for website developers: new strings are to be created in `i18n/` (see below).
+We will take care of migrating the already translated strings to the new format so as a translator you don't have to take care of this circumstance.

 ### i18n/

 Here you can find one file for each language – e.g. `en.toml` for English,